John Schaefer: Print journalism

 Schaefer published his first book in 1987, New Sounds: A Listener's Guide to New Music (New York: Harper & Row, 1987).
 For Virgin, he wrote the book New Sounds: the Virgin Guide to New Music, published in 1990.
-He has contributed to The Cambridge Companion to Singing (2000) and to Spin and Ear magazines.John Potter (ed.), The Cambridge Companion to Singing, Cambridge University Press, 2000.
+He has contributed to The Cambridge Companion to Singing (2000) and to Spin and Ear magazines.

 Schaefer has written liner notes for more than 100 albums, including for Yo-Yo Ma and Terry Riley.
 He is also one of the compilation producers on the various artists Invocation album.